Mithril Capital leads $40 million financing in Fractyl Labs

-Mithril Capital is a global investment firm co-founded by Peter Thiel, the billionaire tech mogul who also co-founded PayPal, the online payment service now owned by eBay Inc .
+Mithril Capital is a global investment firm co-founded by Peter Thiel, the billionaire tech mogul who also co-founded PayPal, the online payment service now owned by eBay Inc (EBAY.O).

 Fractyl said on Thursday Mithril was joined in the funding by existing investors General Catalyst, Bessemer Venture Partners and Domain Associates.